Find Affordable College Courses

 $5,856 Average Tuition & Fees

 Washtenaw Community College came in at #13 in this year’s edition of the Best Value Liberal Arts & Humanities Schools in the Great Lakes Region ranking.
-Located in the suburb of Ann Arbor, Washtenaw Community College is a public college with a fairly large student population.
+Located in the large suburb of Ann Arbor, Washtenaw Community College is a public school with a large student population.

 Out-of-state tuition fees for undergraduate students at Washtenaw Community College are $5,856 per year.
 On average, liberal arts / sciences and humanities graduates from Washtenaw Community College take out $15,316 in student loans while working on their degree.